ETF shares are created and redeemed by authorized participants (APs).

 Only authorized participants are able to create or redeem ETF shares in the primary market.
 Understanding the creation/redemption process is key to understanding the unique structure of ETFs, allowing investors to more efficiently buy and sell ETFs.
 It is this process that sets ETFs apart from other investment vehicles like traditional mutual funds or stocks.

-If exchange traded funds interest you, speak to your broker or financial adviser to determine if you could benefit from incorporating ETFs in your investment plans.
+If exchange traded funds interest you, speak to your advisor or broker to determine if you could benefit from incorporating ETFs into your investment plans.
+Your advisor can help you analyze your current investments, risk tolerance, tax situation and time horizon, and then recommend strategies to help you achieve your goals.